Form I-485 Processing Time 2026: How Long Does Adjustment of Status Take?

 If you’re applying for a green card from within the United States, understanding the Form I-485 processing timeline is crucial.
 This process—called adjustment of status—includes several key steps, from submitting your application to receiving your green card.

-On average, Form I-485 takes 8 to 14 months to process.
-However, your actual timeline may vary depending on your eligibility category, the USCIS field office handling your case, and whether any additional requests (like biometrics or an interview) are required.
+On average, Form I-485 processing takes about 8 to 14 months, but actual timelines can vary widely based on your eligibility category, the USCIS field office handling your case, and whether additional steps—such as biometrics, an interview, or a request for evidence—are required.

 To help you prepare and complete your application accurately, see our detailed step-by-step instructions for completing Form I-485.
 In this section, we walk you through each phase—so you’ll know what to expect and how to stay on track.